-- Take the first light orange "active" pill of the first pack during the first 24 hours of your period. - 2.
-You will not need to use a back-up method of birth control, since you are starting the pill at the beginning of your period. - Take the first light orange "active" pill of the first pack on the Sunday after your period starts, even if you are still bleeding.
-If your period begins on Sunday, start the pack that same day.
+ORTHO-NOVUM 1/35: Take the first "active" peach pill of the first pack on the Sunday after your period starts, even if you are still bleeding.
+If your period begins on Sunday, start the pack the same day.

+MODICON: Take the first "active" white pill of the first pack on the Sunday after your period starts, even if you are still bleeding.
+If your period begins on Sunday, start the pack the same day.

-2. Use another method of birth control such as condoms or spermicides as a back-up method if you have sex anytime from - the Sunday you start your first pack until the next Sunday (7 days).
+Use another method of birth control such as condoms or spermicide as a back-up method if you have sex anytime from the Sunday you start your first pack until the next Sunday (7 days).